astronomer/docs/astro/install-gcp.md

 ## Step 4: Let Astronomer complete the install

-Once you've provided Astronomer with the information for your setup, Astronomer finishes creating your first Cluster on GCP.
+Once you've provided Astronomer with the information for your setup, Astronomer finishes creating your first cluster on GCP.

 This process can take some time.
 Wait for confirmation that the installation is successful before proceeding to the next step.

 ## Step 5: Create a Deployment

-When Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
+When Astronomer confirms that your Astro cluster has been created, you are ready to create a Deployment and start deploying DAGs.
 Log in to [the Cloud UI](https://cloud.astronomer.io) again and [create a new Deployment](create-deployment.md).
-If the installation is successful, your new Astro Cluster is listed as an option below the **Cluster** menu:
+If the installation is successful, your new Astro cluster is listed as an option below the **Cluster** menu:

 <div class="text--center">
   <img src="/img/docs/create-new-deployment-select-cluster.png" alt="Cloud UI New Deployment screen" />